vladtepesch/StringCompressor/readme.md

 This chapter describes the usage of this software.
 For background and working details see chapter [Principle](#Principle).

 ### Preparation/Compressing Data
-The StringCompressor library can to be used to generage decoding data and compressed data.
+The StringCompressor library can to be used to generate decoding data and compressed data.
 However `StringCompressorCli.py` can can make this a lot easier by generating a C-header based on an input file the user has to provide.

-The the following code represents a minumum data file:
+The the following code represents a minimum data file:

     {
       'data' : [